codybenlewis/quick-draw-for-processing/README.md

 ```

 ### points()
-Returns the amount of points in a specific drawing index or a specific line within that index.
-Used in `info()` to create the datapoint output as "length".
+Returns an integer amount of points in a drawing index or a line within that index.
+Used in `info()` to create the data point output as "length".

 #### Syntax
 ```